killstorm103/Rebug/README.md

 it's made for my Minecraft server to test things like AntiCheats and Exploits.

-it's a AntiCheat Switcher with other things like crashers and exploits for clients
+it's a AntiCheat Switcher with other things like crashers and other exploits for clients